UT-Application-Development-Association/Contribution-Guidelines/README.md

 For this repository `Contribution-Guidelines`, you probably don't have a permission to push.
 Don't worry about it, you will have real permission when you actually contribute.

 #### git pull
 So if someone pushs their changes, after you clone the repo, your local repo and the online repo would be out of sync.
-How do we update the new changes
+How do we update the new changes to our local machine?

+      git pull

+Will do just that.
+Or,

+      git pull origin <name of your branch>

+This is a better command since it only pulls from one branch.

 ## git pull requests
 Branching is a powerful feature supported by git.
+You can think of a branches as different versions of the project/repo.

 The workflow of our project will heavily rely on the branch.
 Two branches will be created by the lead before the project start.
 That are **master** & **dev**.
 + master - This is the branch designed to store code for final release
 + dev - This is the branch designed to store code with the latest progress